nychealth/EH-dataportal/content/key-topics/social/_index.md

 People tend to be healthier when they have access to economic and financial stability, higher education, adequate health care, healthy neighborhoods, and safe, strong communities.

 But when people don’t have access to these conditions, they experience worse health outcomes.
 This is health inequity – avoidable and unfair health outcomes.
-Discrimination based on race (and other personal characteristics) often results in disparities in access to these conditions –and thus, disparities in health outcomes.
+Discrimination based on race (and other personal characteristics) often results in disparities in access to these conditions – and thus, disparities in health outcomes.